Ariiellus/personalWebsite/readme.md

 ## How to deploy to eth.limo?

 Easy!
-Follow the instructions below (I promise to detail it in the future, in the mean time use the [official guide](https://eth-limo.gitbook.io/documentation) from eth.limo ):
+Follow the instructions below:

 - Get and ENS name on the [ENS Manager App](https://app.ens.domains/)